 Who is Morgan McSweeney?
 Starmer’s right-hand man and Peter Mandelson ally

-Anger among Labour MPs over Sir Keir Starmer’s handling of the Peter Mandelson scandal has raised questions over his political future, with his trusted chief of staff Morgan McSweeney also under intense scrutiny.

-Mr McSweeney, seen as an ally of the disgraced peer, is considered the driving force behind Lord Mandelson's appointment as US ambassador.
+McSweeney, credited with masterminding Labour’s landslide election victory in 2024, was considered the driving force behind Lord Mandelson’s appointment.

+His resignation has been interpreted by many as a damage limitation exercise in a bid to save Mr Starmer’s premiership.

-This is despite his alleged knowledge that Mandelson's dealings with convicted paedophile Jeffrey Epstein continued after the financier’s conviction for child sex offences.
+McSweeney is alleged to have had knowledge about Mandelson's dealings with Epstein continuing after the financier’s conviction for child sex offences.

-As the Prime Minister’s right-hand man, Mr McSweeney is central to government strategy and decision-making.
+As the prime minister’s right-hand man, Mr McSweeney was central to government strategy and decision-making.

-He is consequently seen by some as responsible for Downing Street’s failed attempt to control the release of potentially explosive documents detailing the appointment decision.
+He was consequently seen by some as responsible for Downing Street’s failed attempt to control the release of potentially explosive documents detailing the appointment decision.

+“The decision to appoint Peter Mandelson was wrong,” he wrote in a statement on Sunday announcing his resignation.
+“He has damaged our party, our country and trust in politics itself.”

+In the letter McSweeney called for an overhaul of the vetting system, writing: “While I did not oversee the due diligence and vetting process, I believe that process must now be fundamentally overhauled.
+This cannot simply be a gesture but a safeguard for the future.”

 Mr McSweeney was born in County Cork but left Ireland for London in 1994 aged 17, where he is said to have initially worked on building sites.